plus3it/SystemPrep/README.md

 ### Content Scripts

-*Content* scripts are the workhorses of the capability. *Content* scripts download content, install software, and perform configuration actions.
+*Content* scripts are the workhorses of the **SystemPrep** capability.
+*Content* scripts download content, install software, and perform configuration actions.
 While *Content* scripts can be utilized to perform configuration actions directly, we would recommend utilizing a *Content* script to initialize a configuration management solution and apply a specific configuration state. **SystemPrep** provides *Content* script templates that can be modified as necessary.

 **Content Script Templates:**
 - [Windows *Content* script Template](TemplateScripts/SystemPrep-Content-WindowsTemplate.ps1)
+- A Linux *Content* script Template will be added later

 In addition, to demonstrate the capability, **SystemPrep** includes a single *Content* script that installs [Salt][0] and configures Salt for masterless